 When it comes to earning a PhD in Education, there are a variety of concentrations and focus areas that you can choose from depending on your expertise and goals.
 Some of these are:

 - Education Leadership and Administration

-While the specific curriculum may vary, each of these programs place a greater emphasis on completing original research to further the knowledge in the field and to prepare students for leadership roles.
+While the specific curriculum may vary, each of these sponsored programs below place a greater emphasis on completing original research to further the knowledge in the field and to prepare students for leadership roles.

 Northcentral University strives to educate professionals throughout the world through one-on-one mentoring that helps students achieve academic success and become valuable contributors to their communities and their professions.